oneblink/sdk-node-js/DOCUMENTATION.md

 **App Association Required**

-These actions require the developer key to be associated with an app that is associated with the form that is being actioned.
+In the case of any actions relating to forms, the assigned app must be associated with the form that is being actioned.
 A form can be associated with an app in the following ways:

 - For _Forms List_ type apps, the form can be in the _Forms List_ menu item.
 - For _Tiles_ type apps, the form can be in a _Container_ menu item or added directly to the menu via a _Form_ menu item.